 5) No tonsil cancer concern

 Great!
 I want a laser tonsillectomy!
 Who does them?

-So far besides us, here is a list of surgeons in the United States who also offer this procedure at this time that we are aware of.
+Here is a list of surgeons in the United States who also offer this procedure at this time that we are aware of.
 If you know of anybody else, email me and I would be happy to add to this list.

 Kenny Chan, MD (Denver, CO)